NGambini/pokemong/README.md

 ## Backend

 To query tweets, a backend is required as embedded timelines do not support dynamic hashtags (need to create an unique widget ID).
-To start the server, run `npm run server`.
+Copy config file template : `cp server/config.js.tpl server/config.js`.
 You will need to set a _consumerkey_ and a _consumersecret_ in the file `server/config.js`.
 You can get yours here : https://apps.twitter.com/
+To start the server, run `npm run server`.

 ## Build